I love quotes–yes even preparedness quotes.

 We have been taught that we should build our reserves over a period of time, that we should not go into debt to do so, that we should buy those things we use and use them on a rotation basis, that we should use common sense in preparing ourselves to be independent and self-reliant.
 There has never been extremism or fanaticism associated with these teachings. ~Elder Victor L. Brown

 We aren’t to be “extreme Preppers.”
 There is no need to go crazy or get everything done immediately.
-Working on our “reserves”–and all of emergency preparedness really–should happen “over a period of time.”
+Working on our “reserves”–and all of the emergency preparedness really–should happen “over a period of time.”

 Favorite Preparedness Quote #5